Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable3.md

 ## Datasheet Quiz

 There is a quiz on ELC that will assess your ability to read and interpret datasheets.
 Please review the lecture slides and posted resources in order to prepare.

-## User Interface (UI) Check (D)

-Your team will need to have the basics of your user interface working, including showing the knobs make a change on the LCD screen and having a high and low speed that
-## Accessing and Using A GPIO

->***Warning: while connecting up simple components to the GPIO pins is perfectly safe, it's important to be careful how you wire things up.
-LEDs should have resistors to limit the current passing through them.
-Do not use 5V for 3V3 components.
-Do not connect motors directly to the GPIO pins, instead use an H-bridge circuit or a motor controller board.***

-As you begin to use your Raspberry Pi to work your motors, you'll need to demonstrate that you can access and use a GPIO as both input and output.
-Your Raspberry Pi should have come with a breadboard, some jumper wires, and some resistors, LEDs, and a DIP switch for this demonstration.

-**Practice:** To demonstrate output, create a Python script to blink an LED, either with user control or on a set interval.
-To demonstrate input, use the guides below to create a Python script to print a statement once on the screen whenever the switch is flipped in the real world.

-For both of these you'll need to use the [`pigpio` Python library](http://abyz.me.uk/rpi/pigpio/index.html#Type_3), with its API [Reference](http://abyz.me.uk/rpi/pigpio/python.html) and some [example code](http://abyz.me.uk/rpi/pigpio/examples.html#Python%20code).
-Again, make sure to use a current-limiting resistor when using the GPIO as output, and enable the [Pull-Up or Pull-Down](https://en.wikipedia.org/wiki/Pull-up_resistor) feature on the pin when using it as input.
-(Note: Make sure to use the `pinout` command in a terminal to check wiring and pin numbers).

-### Tips on using Using GPIO as input

-While you're creating your GPIO input script, you'll notice that a simple polling method of using the GPIO may not give the results desired.
-To remedy this, we suggesting looking into setting up [interrupts/callbacks](http://abyz.me.uk/rpi/pigpio/python.html#callback) with the GPIO pins.

 ## PPH Related
 - Verify your team's PPH.
 It must pass the verification check.
 We will run SW to check each GPIO on the PPH.
 We will check ground and power shorts.